Skip to main content

 Use this guide to create this case from scratch with a blank project.

 A catalytic converter is a vehicle emissions device that converts engine exhaust pollutants into nitrogen, carbon dioxide, and water vapor.
 Exhaust gasses enter through the inlet, then pass through a complex, honeycomb-shaped substrate made of Platinum, Rhodium, and Palladium to initiate a chemical reaction.
-In CFD, the substrate is modeled as porous media due to its complex structure.

-This catalytic converter mesh is made up of three separate volumes: the inlet (Volume 1), the substrate (Volume 2), and the outlet (Volume 3).
+This catalytic converter domain is made up of three separate volumes: the inlet (Volume 1), the substrate (Volume 2), and the outlet (Volume 3).
 As exhaust flows through the inlet, the pressure will drop as it passes through the substrate.
 You'll apply visualization filters to determine the flow pattern and view the pressure drop.

 Set Up the Simulation